 Apply now

-The mission of the M.A. in Public administration is committed to teaching students the different theories and concepts of public administration, and to contribute to finding solutions to public sector challenges by providing a practice-oriented and research-based training.
-Furthermore, the program will prepare future graduate for careers in the public sector and NGOs locally and internationally.
+The Master of Arts (MA) in Public Administration is committed to teaching students different theories and concepts of public administration, and to contribute to finding solutions to public sector challenges by providing practice-oriented and research-based training.
+Furthermore, the program will prepare future graduates for careers in the public sector and NGOs both locally and internationally.

 Program Educational Objectives

-The Master’s Degree in Public Administration is designed to provide both advanced theoretical and advanced training for students interested in careers in governmental, non-profit, and international organizations.
+The MA in Public Administration is designed to provide both advanced theoretical and advanced training for students interested in careers in governmental, non-profit, and international organizations.
 The major draws form a broad range of topics relevant to the public sector.
-Instruction includes: the roles, development, and principles of public administration; public policy formulation, implementation and evaluation, public management, the relations between public administrations and legislators, the budgetary process, administrative law, public sector personnel management, and professional ethics.
-The Master’s program in public administration makes it possible for graduates to realize advanced educational objectives and to achieve their ambitions to become future community leaders involved in public policy and public management.
+Instruction includes: the roles, development, and principles of public administration, public policy formulation, implementation and evaluation, public management, the relations between public administrations and legislators, the budgetary process, administrative law, public sector personnel management, and professional ethics.
+This MA program in public administration makes it possible for graduates to realize advanced educational objectives and to achieve their ambitions to become future community leaders involved in public policy and public management.

 Program Learning Outcomes

-Students graduating in the M.A. of Public Administration will be able to:
+Students graduating with an MA in Public Administration will be able to:

 5. 5.Demonstrate their ability to judge and apply the ethical dimensions of the public service.